georgebv/aiosalesforce/docs/documentation/sobject.md

 !!! info "Information"

-    When you create, update, delete, or upser a record, you must provide the `data` parameter.
+    When you create, update, delete, or upsert a record, you must provide the `data` parameter.
 This parameter can be either a dictionary or a string/bytes/bytearray object which represents a dictionary serialized as JSON.
 Take advantage of this if you have custom data types that are not serializable by `orjson`.